nginxinc/nginx-amplify-doc/amplify-guide.md

 The way rules and alerts work is the following:

  1. Metrics are being continuously monitored against the rulesets
- 2. If there's a rule for a metric, the new metric update is checked to violate the threshold
+ 2. If there's a rule for a metric, the new metric update is checked against the threshold
- 3. If the threshold is met, alert notification is generated (the rule will continue to be monitored)
+ 3. If the threshold is met, alert notification is generated, and the rule will continue to be monitored.
  4. If subsequent metric updates show that the metric doesn't violate anymore the threshold for the configured period, the alert is cleared.

 By default there's no filtering by hostname.
-If a specific alert should only be raised for a particular host, you should specify the hostname in question in the ruleset.
+If a specific alert should only be raised for a particular host, you should specify the hostname in the ruleset.
 Currently metrics can't be aggregated across all systems, instead any system will match a particular ruleset unless a hostname is specified.

 With the notifications you shouldn't see continuous redundant ones about the same single alert over and over again.
 Instead there will be digest information sent out every 30 minutes, describing what alerts were generated and which ones were cleared.